debian-setup

 Firmware

-Some of the non-free firmware may be needed during installation.
 The type of hardware that needs firmware during installation includes wireless network cards.
 Debian has a firmware wiki with detailed instructions.
-You can download and unpack the non-free firmware in a firmware folder on a separate USB drive.
-This USB drive may be needed during the installing process.
+You can download and unpack the non-free firmware into a firmware folder under the root on a storage device such as a separate USB flash drive.
+The installer automatically finds and installs the required firmware.

 UEFI